ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

       --storage-pool-affinity                           Indicates if all volumes attached to the server must reside in the same storage pool.
                                                         If set to false, then volumes from any storage tier and pool can be attached to the PVM instance;
                                                         This impacts PVM instance snapshot, capture, and clone.
-For capture and clone only data volumes that are of the same storage tier and in the same storage pool of the PVM instance's boot volume can be included.
+For capture and clone only data volumes that are of the same storage tier and in the same storage pool of the PVM instance boot volume can be included.
                                                         For snapshot all data volumes to be included in the snapshot must reside in the same storage tier and pool.
                                                         Once set to false, cannot be set back to true unless all volumes attached reside in the same storage tier and pool.
   -t, --storage-tier string                             Storage tier for server deployment when deploying a stock or custom image